-Competitive strategy is how companies outperform competitors in serving the same consumer needs but more profitably.
-Sometimes, the strategy works, but not a few also fail.
-If successful, a company generates competitive advantage and above-average profits.
+Competitive strategy is about how companies outperform competitors in serving the same consumer needs but more profitably.
+Sometimes, the strategy works, but many fail.
+If successful, a company generates a competitive advantage and above-average profits.

 Whatever strategy is adopted, competitiveness is rooted in a company’s resources and ability to create value.
 Resources represent the tangible and intangible assets owned by the company.
 Meanwhile, capabilities mean the company’s ability to use these resources to create value.

 Competitive advantage is a superior position because the company generates higher profits than other companies in the industry.
 How to achieve this varies between companies.
-Some rely on cost leadership as their competitive strategy.
-Others adopt a differentiation strategy.
+Some rely on cost leadership as their competitive strategy, while others adopt a differentiation strategy.

-If a company can maintain a competitive advantage over time, that is a sustained competitive advantage.
-That shows the company has strategic competitiveness, and its strategy allows it to maintain above-average profitability over time.
+If a company can sustain a competitive advantage over time, that is a sustained competitive advantage.
+This shows the company’s strategic competitiveness and ability to maintain above-average profitability over time.

 Strategic competitiveness

-Strategic competitiveness is when companies successfully formulate and implement value-creation strategies, which enable them to outperform their competitors and produce superior performance.
+Strategic competitiveness exists when companies successfully formulate and implement value-creation strategies, which enable them to outperform their competitors and produce superior performance.
 In other words, a company has strategic competitiveness if its value creation results in a competitive advantage.
-It requires companies to adopt a holistic approach in:
+It requires companies to adopt a holistic approach across various strategies:

 - Business strategy